History of Ferencvárosi TC: 2020s

+Stöger era (2021)

 On 5 June 2021, Peter Stöger was appointed as the new coach of the club.
 Stöger previously managed FK Austria Wien, 1.
 FC Köln, and Borussia Dortmund.

 Stöger debuted in the first round of the 2020–21 UEFA Champions League qualifying phase against FC Prishtina at the Groupama Aréna on 6 July 2021.
 The match was won by Ferencváros 3–0.
 In the second leg, Ferencváros beat Prishtina 3–1 at the Fadil Vokrri Stadium, Pristina, Kosovo on 13 July 2021.
-In the second round, Ferencváros beat FK Žalgiris 2–0 at the Groupama Aréna in 20 July 2021.
+In the second round, Ferencváros beat FK Žalgiris 2–0 at the Groupama Aréna on 20 July 2021.
 In the second leg, Ferencváros could also win (3–1) at the LFF Stadium in Vilnius, Lithuania on 27 July 2021.
 In the third round, Ferencváros beat SK Slavia Prague 2–0 at the Groupama Aréna on 4 August 2021.
 In the 44th minute, Taras Kacharaba scored an own goal, while Ihor Kharatin scored in the 50th minute.
 In the second leg, Ferencváros lost 1–0 at the Fortuna Arena in Prague, Czech Republic on 10 August 2021.
 Ferencváros won 2–1 on aggregate.
 In the play-off, Ferencváros was beaten by BSC Young Boys 3–2 at the Stadion Wankdorf in Bern, Switzerland on 18 August 2021.
 In the second leg, Ferencváros was also beaten by 3–2 by Young Boys resulting in the exit of Ferencváros from the UEFA Champions League.
 Consequently, Ferencváros entered the 2021-22 UEFA Europa League group stage.
 Ferencváros were drawn in Group G along with Bayer 04 Leverkusen, Real Betis, and Celtic F.C.
 Ferencváros lost their first five matches.
 However, they could beat Bayer 04 Leverkusen 1–0 at the Groupama Aréna on 9 December 2021.